jsamrei/slate/source/examples/job_openings.markdown

 end

 # Next, we process each URL by interpreting it as an RDF graph.
-flow.each do |node|
+app.each do |node|
   node.name "each_job_posting"
   node.emits [["indeed_job_posting", SCHEMA_ATTRIBUTES]]

   node.execute do |controller, tup|
-    # We wrap the entire flow in a begin-rescue block, so that for unexpected exceptions we do not break our flow
+    # We wrap the entire app in a begin-rescue block, so that for unexpected exceptions we do not break our app
     # completely.
 Note that one should *NOT* catch 'Exception', ever--this breaks signal handling and prevents
-    # clean shutdown of a flow.
+    # clean shutdown of a app.
     begin
       # Using the third party library, we first load the graph...
       url = tup["url"]